lulzshadowwalker/booba-2.0/README.md

 #### Reactive

-- you can decalare a variable or an object as observable using `.obs` ( given that you made the class extend `GetXController` ) and anything that listens to that observable will be rebuilt automatically on change.
+- you can declare a variable or an object as observable using `.obs` ( given that you made the class extend `GetXController` ) and anything that listens to that observable will be rebuilt automatically on change.

-- to observe a controller you can simpy use
+- to observe a controller you can simply use

   ```dart
   GetX(